algorealmInc/SwarmNL/examples/replication/README.md

 # Replication examples

+These examples demonstrate the configurations and operations of a replication network using SwarmNL using Eventual Consistency and Strong Consistency models.

 ## Eventual consistency

 To run this example, cd into the root of this directory and in separate terminals launch the following commands to launch three nodes: